NavigationContentFooter

 We create two models: Question and Choice.
 A Question has a question and a publication date.
 A Choice has two fields: the text of the choice and a vote tally.
 Each Choice is associated with a Question.

-2. Edit the polls/models.py file so it looks like this
+2. Edit the polls/models.py file so it looks like the following:

 from django.db import models